By Anthony Caruso III | Publisher

 Floyd Mayweather Jr. said in an interview with Showtime Boxing that if he does come out of retirement, it will be in the Octagon.
 He said he could be a one-fight or a multi-fight deal with the UFC.

-Mayweather Jr., before he made the statement with Jim Gray, previously hinted that he would dabble into mixed martial arts.
-He even shown on Instagram that he was training in the Octagon.
+Mayweather Jr., before he made the statement with Jim Gray, previously hinted that he would dabble in mixed martial arts.
+He has even shown on Instagram that he was training in the Octagon.

 McGregor made more money from venturing into boxing with Mayweather Jr. in the one-off spectacular than he never made in his MMA career.
 There was talk after the fight that McGregor would have more boxing bouts, but nothing has materialized yet.

 Mayweather Jr. improved to 50-0 with the win.
 He became the only boxer to go 50-0 on their career.